 And yes, I'm still the paint-everything-white-freak.
-If you have bad 60's or 70's orangey wood trim and doors in your home, paint them white...now.
+If you have bad 60's or 70's hollow-core plain wood doors and trim in your home, paint them white...now.

-However, I do appreciate the richness of wood trim in both heritage homes and modern dwellings a-la Frank Lloyd Wright style.
+However, I do appreciate the richness of wood trim, both in heritage homes and in modern dwellings a-la Frank Lloyd Wright style.
 The craftsmanship in the wood doors and trim in these homes are art in and of themselves, and I would never suggest painting them if they're in good shape.

-But take heart!
-There are some simple options that work mostly every time, and if you trust these and don't overcomplicate your colour decisions, you can achieve a beautiful home with wood trim intact.
+There are some simple options that work in most every home, and if you trust these and don't over-complicate your colour decisions, you can achieve a beautiful and bright home with wood trim intact.

-Another of my favourite options with wood trim is gray.
-Neutral and coo grays and greiges work really well with wood trim to neutralize their warmth- which can be a lot when you have a lot in a space.
+Neutral and cool greys and greiges work really well with wood trim to neutralize their warmth- which can be a lot when you have a lot in a space - as you can see in photos below.
 Grays and greiges will make the space feel much more modern, and if you stay on the light side it will still brighten your space.
-Good options are Sherwin Williams Ice Cube and Sherwin Williams Reflection.

-But if you're not digging light walls go for dark and dramatic with black or dark slate or midnight blue.
-They are stunning with dark wood trim, and will create a cozy moodiness.
+If you're not digging light or grey walls you might go for dark and dramatic with black, dark slate or midnight blue.
+They're stunning with dark wood trim, and will create a cozy moodiness.
 Get some light bouncing into the room in other ways by using light curtains and decor, and hanging a mirror opposite the window.
-Nice options include Sherwin Williams Inkwell, Charcoal Blue, or In the Navy.